bpowers/psm/README.md

         165.99    165.64    538.46	[celeryd@lookbacks:MainProcess]  (1)
         210.32    209.52          	[celeryd@stats:MainProcess] -act (1)

-psm makes it easy to see who is using the resident memory, and who is swapped out.
+psm makes it easy to see who is resident in memory, and who is swapped out.
 The total column is the sum of the Pss of each mapping in `/proc/$PID/smaps`.